algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 Click **Next**.

 The next page allows you to **Configure stack options**.
-If you need to use a specific IAM role that has the permissions specified above in [Required Permissions](#required-permissions), enter that role in the **Permissions** section.
+If you need to use a specific IAM role that has the permissions specified [above](#2-configuring-resources-on-aws), enter that role in the **Permissions** section.
 Otherwise, leave it blank.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/aws-console-iam-permissions.png" alt="CloudFormation configure stack options">